 In a migration scenario, you have many business owners - one for every site.
 I've seen this go a couple of bad ways.
 One, the admin team tries to ignore the site owners, dictate how and when everything will happen, and then hide behind ticket queues when things go wrong.
 Two, the admin team tries to delegate much of the work to the site owners, force them to participate, and then gets stalled when some owners don't play ball.

 There is a middle ground.
 Why not setup a proactive, but flexible schedule of migration batches.
 Pre-populate it with sites from the results of your site inventory.
 Encourage the site owners to participate by:

-- inviting them to switch their sites to different batches if they need, and
+- Inviting them to switch their sites to different batches if they need.

 Granting them that little bit of control makes a huge difference in how many view the migration (and by extension, how they view the new platform they are going to).
 This is true even for many that choose not to participate.
 If they do, then their perspective immediately changes to that of a team member.
 If they choose not to, they're pleased to have had the opportunity - and the sites migrate according to the schedule you setup originally.